HanpuShen/HanpuShen.github.io/_posts/2023-05-15-Comments-on-the-dp-SGD.md

      ![image-20220720165519397](./img/2023-05-15-Comments-on-the-dp-SGD/image-20220720165519397.png)

-  3. sample size n: We suggests the larger datasize will reduce the Excessive Population risk as $n \to \infin$.
+  3. sample size n: We suggests the larger datasize will reduce the Excessive Population risk as $n \to \infty$.

      1. Fix m and T:![621658090931_.pic](./img/2023-05-15-Comments-on-the-dp-SGD/621658090931_.pic.jpg)